abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

 This configuration enables testing audio applications on NuttX by implementing an audio-like driver that uses ALSA to forward the audio to the host system.
-It also enables the
-<span class="title-ref">hostfs</span> to enable direct access to the
-host system's files mounted on the simulator.
+It also enables the [hostfs]{.title-ref} to enable direct access to the host system\'s files mounted on the simulator.
 The ALSA audio driver allows uncompressed PCM files - as well as MP3 files - to be played.

 To check the audio devices: